mtullo27/schedule-bot/README.md

 **Note:** When using the `!schedule` or `!updateSchedule` commands, ensure that the correct date and time format (MM/DD HH:MM) is provided, and the mentioned user is correctly formatted.

+## Coach Reminder

+The bot includes a scheduled task to send a reminder to coaches every Sunday at 10 AM EST. The reminder will be sent to the `scheduled-matches` channel, notifying the coaches to schedule matches for the week.
+This feature aims to facilitate the scheduling process for the coaches.

 ## Additional Notes

 -   The bot responds differently based on the Discord user's ID.
 Modify the ID checks to suit your specific user IDs and their respective responses.

 ---

+This is the README